Nearly 50 graffiti damage cases reported over the weekend in Hutchinson

-“I do not know that I recall in my time here at the police department seeing anything like this,” says Michael Collins, a Detective with the Hutchinson Police Department.
+“I do not know that I recall in my time here at the police department seeing anything like this,” says detective Michael Collins, Hutchinson Police Department.

 In a video taken by a person who lives in Hutchinson, you can see what police and people believe to be five vandals spray painting and tagging buildings with graffiti.

-Miles away from that location is an alleyway located near 8th street where vandals got the attention of people who live there.
+Miles away from that location is an alleyway located near 8th Street is where vandals got the attention of people who live there.
 One of them is Chelsea Bell who spent the day washing graffiti off of her car.

 “Frustrated, because why would somebody do that to somebody’s car.
 That is hard to paint over.
 That is a lot of money to paint over,” says Bell.